 Maryland is open for business and leading the nation in both health and economic recovery from this once in a generation Covid-19 pandemic.
-As of mid August, Maryland has added more than 56,000 jobs so far this year and the state's unemployment rate is at its lowest level since the pandemic began.
 We remain focused on creating greater economic opportunity in every part of the state.
 We understand the unique challenges of economic development and job creation in Appalachian Maryland.
 We are preparing for economic development over the next century and this includes support for asset-based development around outdoor recreation, attracting new businesses to the region, prioritizing investments in entrepreneurship and business expansion. and continuing to prioritize projects that reinvest in existing communities.